Recruiting Roundup: Tracking Clemson's coaches on the trail

 Mickey Conn

-Clemson’s safeties coach stopped by Cambridge High School (Milton, Ga.) on Tuesday.
+Clemson’s co-defensive coordinator and safeties coach stopped by North Oconee High School (Bogart, Ga.) on Tuesday.
+The program is home to three-star defensive back Khalil Barnes, who TCI has written on multiple times prior.

-The following day, Conn was in the Lone Star State at LBJ Early College High School (Austin, TX.), which is the alma mater of Clemson sophomore safety Andrew Mukuba and where his younger brother, Fatu, is a current 2024 athlete.
+“This time when we went up there, Coach Conn was kind of explaining everything to me,” he said, “and was telling me the reason that all that has kind of been slow is because they were deciding as a staff whether they wanted to look at me or offer me as a safety or corner like they didn’t know which one.
+They thought I could fit better as someone who’s gonna be a versatile DB, but I would be getting offered by Coach Conn, who is the safeties coach.”

 Congratulations!
 You did it!
 You graduated!
 Now is the time to preserve your diploma in a custom frame.
 Here at Clemson Variety & Frame, we build all our frames in-house – from the frame to the mats and etchings to the installation – to guarantee the quality.
 You worked hard for your degree.
 Trust us to show your diploma in the best light possible.